Friend of a Friend (Smile song): Composition

-The Smile first performed "Friend of a Friend" on 16 May, 2022, in Zagreb, Croatia.
+The Smile first performed "Friend of a Friend" on 16 May 2022, in Zagreb, Croatia.
 The singer, Thom Yorke, said they had written it that day.

-"Friend of a Friend" has Yorke singing over a "meandering" bassline, before he is joined by Jonny Greenwood on piano and Tom Skinner on drums.
+"Friend of a Friend" begins with Yorke singing over a "meandering" bassline, Jonny Greenwood enters on piano and Tom Skinner enters on drums.
 The song also features saxophone by the American jazz composer Robert Stillman and strings performed by the London Contemporary Orchestra.
 The lyrics were inspired by footage of Italians singing on their balconies during the COVID-19 lockdowns, and criticise cronyism in the British Conservative Party.

 Exclaim! described "Friend of a Friend" as "more twisting and jazzy" than the Smile's other material.
 In Stereogum, Chris DeVille said it was a "bit of a curveball where the Smile is concerned", describing it as "off-kilter 70s-style piano-pop", and likened it to the work of Randy Newman or Ben Folds.
 He likened the strings to "A Day in the Life" by the Beatles.
-The Guardian chief music critic Alexis Petridis wrote that it was "almost McCartneyesque", with "the relaxed charm of an early 70s singer-songwriter album".
+The Guardian critic Alexis Petridis said it had "the relaxed charm of an early 70s singer-songwriter album" and likened it to Paul McCartney.
 Writing for NME, Liberty Dunworth said it had an "ethereal atmosphere ... which gradually develops".